skyout/sass-styleguide/README.md

 Comment style should be simple and consistent within a single code base.

-* Place comments on a new line directly above their subject
+* Place comments on a new line directly above their subject.
-* Comments should have a space directly after the `//`
+* Comments should have a space directly after the `//`.
-* Align comments with the selectors they pertain to
+* Align comments with the selectors they pertain to.
-* Use terse comments that convey ideas
+* Use terse comments that convey ideas.
-* Comment major code ideas
+* Comment major code ideas.
-* Comments on every selector is unnecessary
+* Comments on every selector is unnecessary.

 ```sass
 // bad